 Guidelines for All Members of the Campus Community

-Safety is everyone’s responsibility and all members of the Shawnee State community should follow these guidelines during the pandemic, whether on campus or at home:
+Safety is everyone’s responsibility and all members of the Shawnee State community should follow these guidelines during the pandemic:

 Guidelines Unique to Students and Visitors